 “Anderson focuses our attention on four men: a minor German diplomat and spy, an American oilman descended from the Yale family, a Romanian-born agronomist, and T.E.
 Lawrence himself.
 As we witness the western nations attempting to carve up a region that they were never able to master, these adventurous and often duplicitous men come to full life–none more so than Lawrence.” -Amazon.com Review

-Note: While Lawrence of Arabia is a controversial figure in Jordan & the rest of the Arab World, it’s worth reading to understand one perspective.
+Note: While Lawrence of Arabia is a controversial figure in Jordan & the rest of the Arab World, it’s worth reading to understand one perspective of history.

-I traveled to Jordan in March this year, on behalf of the Jordan Tourism Board North America and found the country very safe to travel through, even as a woman.
-Traveling solo would be safe as well, although I highly recommend dressing conservatively as respect to their culture.
-Not only do they have tight security for those entering and exiting, the Jordanian Government welcomes and values tourists to their country as it is a driving force in their economy.
-Since 9/11, the tourism has gone down to 70% due to fear of traveling to the region and in much of the west, a serious case of “Islamophobia”.
+Jordan is a very safe country to travel through, even as a solo female traveler.
+Not only do they have tight security for those entering and exiting, but the Jordanian Government also welcomes and values tourists to their country as it is a driving force in their economy.
+Since 9/11, tourism has gone down to 70% due to the fear of traveling to the region.
+This is silly considering the attackers were mainly from Saudi Arabia, Pakistan, and Afghanistan (nothing to do with Jordan).
+But unfortunately, media scare is real with the notorious trend in the west of a serious case of Islamophobia.

 The Jordanian people welcome you with open arms.
 They hope you will visit and enjoy their beautiful country, while temporarily suspending your pre-conceived beliefs of the middle-east.
 Immerse yourself into the culture, outside of the western media-driven hype that only focuses on the negative.

-Jordanian culture is relatively more liberal (politically and religiously) than the surrounding countries and women are highly educated with more opportunities here.
+Jordan is more moderate in terms of religious practices (mainly Islam).
+Though, I still highly recommend dressing conservatively with respect to their culture.
+Jordanian culture is relatively more liberal (politically and religiously) than the surrounding countries.
+Women are highly educated with more opportunities for postgraduate and job opportunities.
 Wearing a hijab is optional unlike Iran or Saudi Arabia.
 There are more women enrolled in universities than men.
-They become doctors, teachers, parliament, pilots, military officers and generals.
-Queen Rania of Jordan is a well-respected figure and a prime example of Jordanian upbringing.
+And many women become doctors, teachers, parliament, pilots, military officers and generals.
+Queen Rania of Jordan is a well-respected figure and a prime example of a Jordanian female upbringing.

 I had such a delightful time, I did not want to come home.
-The hospitality of the people were among the best I’ve ever experienced and I continuously feel gracious for the time I spent there with the many hosts we came across, whether a brief visit for tea, to vegetable/fruit vendors, or for overnight stays in the desert.
-These books are just the beginning of your journey to Jordan, but enjoy them and do make a visit soon.
+The hospitality of the people was among the best I’ve ever experienced.
+I continuously feel gracious for the time spent there with the many hosts we came across.
+Whether a brief visit for tea, stopping at vegetable/fruit vendors or at our overnight stays in the desert.
+These books are just the beginning of your journey to Jordan but do enjoy them and plan a visit soon.